spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 The [Prices](/docs/scos/dev/feature-walkthroughs/{{page.version}}/prices-feature-walkthrough/prices-feature-walkthrough.html) feature enables Back Office users to effectively manage the prices of all types of products.
 They can set different types of prices, like default, original, and volume prices.

-### Money

-Handling monetary values can be a problem and is often quite hard.
-The [Money](/docs/scos/dev/feature-walkthroughs/{{page.version}}/prices-feature-walkthrough/money-module-reference-information.html) module makes it easier to work with monetary values.

 ### PriceProduct module details: reference information

-This article describes technical details of the [PriceProduct](/docs/scos/dev/feature-walkthroughs/{{page.version}}/prices-feature-walkthrough/priceproduct-module-details-reference-information.html) module that are valid since version 2 of the module.
+This article describes technical details of the [PriceProduct](/docs/pbc/all/price-management/extend-and-customize/priceproduct-module-details-reference-information.html) module that are valid since version 2 of the module.

 ## Product